fatcatZF/WavenetNRI/README.md

 ### Trained Models
 We provided trained models on the spring simulation data sets and the pedestrian datasets in the folder trainedModels.

+## Baselines
+Except the original NRI [[1]](#1), we compared our method WavenetNRI with the following Baselines:
+- Yamaguchi et al
+- Solera et al
+- GD-GAN

 ## References
 <a id="1">[1]</a>
 Kipf, T., Fetaya, E., Wang, K. C., Welling, M., & Zemel, R. (2018, July).
 Neural relational inference for interacting systems.
 In International Conference on Machine Learning (pp. 2688-2697).
 PMLR.